dataiads/nuxt-module/README.md

 * `getCustomAttr`, `getCustomAttrInt`, `getCustomAttrFloat`, `getCustomAttrJSON` to access product custom attributes
 * `salePriceDifference` to get a products regular/sale price difference as a percentage
 * `mask` a utility function to extract parts of a string using a regular expression
-* `isSafeLink` a utility function to check that a links redirects to the mirrored domain

 ## Plugins